robertwaredev/scripts/docs/Fogstone.md

 	- Infinite jumping
 		- Includes a variable to limit max jumps, currently set to 3 jumps before needing to touch ground.
 		- Only consumes Stamina in combat.
-	- Doom Eternal style dashing mechanic
+	- Doom Eternal style Dashing mechanic
 		- Always consumes Stamina.
 		- Lateral movement only, not affected by camera pitch.
 		- Dash forward by default when there's no movement input.